ayaanhossain/oligopool/README.md

 **Verifying Installation**

-Successful installation will look like the following.
+Successful installation will look like this.
 ```python
 $ python
 Python 3.10.9 | packaged by conda-forge | (main, Feb  2 2023, 20:20:04) [GCC 11.3.0] on linux